jehna/grunt-screencap/README.md

 # grunt-screencap

-> Take automatic screenshots and webcam selfies with grunt.
+> Take automatic screenshots with grunt (OSX only).

 ## Getting Started
 This plugin requires Grunt `~0.4.4`